-CHICAGO, September 16, 2021 – Chicago’s Very Own WGN-TV is celebrating Hispanic Heritage Month by featuring special stories of interest to Chicago’s Hispanic American community on WGN News at Nine.
-In addition, Adelante, Chicago is airing every Saturday, September 18 – October 9 at 6:30am CT.
-All broadcasts will be seen on WGN-TV; the WGN9+ TV streaming app on Roku, Amazon Fire TV and Apple TV; online at WGNTV.com/Live and the “Live” link on the WGN-TV News mobile app.
+Chicago’s Very Own WGN-TV is celebrating Hispanic Heritage Month by featuring special stories of interest to Chicago’s Hispanic community on WGN News at Nine.
+In addition, Adelante, Chicago is airing every Saturday, September 9 – October 21 at 6:30am CT.
+All broadcasts will be seen on WGN-TV; the WGN9+ TV streaming app on Roku, Amazon Fire TV and Apple TV; online at WGNTV.com/Live and the WGN News mobile app.

-Lourdes Duarte hosts a half-hour WGN News special at 6pm CT looking back at some of the stories presented throughout Hispanic Heritage Month.
+Lourdes Duarte hosts a half-hour WGN News special at 6:30pm CT looking back at some of the stories presented throughout Hispanic Heritage Month.
 (Encore October 8 at 4:30pm on WGN-TV.)

-WGN-TV is Chicago’s Very Own source for news and entertainment and is owned and operated by Nexstar Inc., a wholly owned subsidiary of Nexstar Media Inc. WGN News programs more local news than any other Chicago TV station and can be seen on WGN-TV; the WGN+ TV streaming app on Roku, Amazon Fire TV and Apple TV; online at WGNTV.com/Live and the WGN-TV News mobile app.
-In-depth local weather coverage is available on all newscasts and the WGN-TV Weather mobile app.
+WGN-TV is Chicago’s Very Own source for news and entertainment and is owned and operated by Nexstar Media Inc., a wholly owned subsidiary of Nexstar Media Group, Inc. WGN News programs more local news than any other Chicago TV station and can be seen on WGN-TV; the WGN+ TV streaming app on Roku, Amazon Fire TV and Apple TV; online at WGNTV.com/Live and the WGN News mobile app.
+In-depth local weather coverage is available on all newscasts, WGNTV.com/Weather and the WGN Weather mobile app.
 WGN Films, part of WGN-TV, presents compelling and in-depth cinematic journalism that goes beyond the headlines to explore the stories and issues that affect Chicago area communities.
-WGN 9.2 is the Chicago affiliate for Nexstar Inc.’s 1950s – 1970s classic TV network Antenna TV, WGN 9.3 is the Chicago affiliate for Court TV, WGN 9.4 is the Chicago affiliate for Nexstar Inc.’s 1980s – 2000s retro TV network Rewind TV, and WGN 9.5 is the Chicago affiliate for TBD.
+WGN 9.2 is the Chicago affiliate for Nexstar Media Inc.’s 1950s – 1970s classic TV network Antenna TV, WGN 9.3 is the Chicago affiliate for Grit, WGN 9.4 is the Chicago affiliate for Nexstar Media Inc.’s 1980s – 2000s retro TV network Rewind TV, and WGN 9.5 is the Chicago affiliate for TBD.
 For more information on Chicago’s Very Own WGN-TV, go to WGNTV.com